v-adhithyan/365DaysOfCode/README.md

 ## day 70 (March 10, 2019)
   Updated the backend code of india elections project. to filter tweetstats by today, yesterday, thisweek and all time.

+## day 71 (March 11, 2019)
+  Added the timerange filter to frontend.
+Now users can filter tweetstats by time from frontend.